deadlydog/PathLengthChecker/ReadMe.md

 To run the Path Length Checker using the GUI, run the `PathLengthCheckerGUI.exe`.

-Once the app is open, simply provide the `Root Directory` you want it to search and press the large `Get Path Lengths...` button.
+Once the app is open, simply provide the `Starting Directory` you want it to search and press the large `Get Path Lengths...` button.

 ![Path Length Checker screenshot](docs/Images/PathLengthChecker.png)